kbariotis/gridorous/README.md

-# Gritorous
+# Gridorous

 > CSS grid exposed as a function to be used in CSS Modules

 ## Brief
-Gritorous provides a set of functions based on the [Flexboxgrid.com](http://flexboxgrid.com/) than can be used to generate CSS-in-JS objects to be parsed by [glamor](https://github.com/threepointone/glamor) and possibly other libraries.
+Gridorous provides a set of functions based on the [Flexboxgrid.com](http://flexboxgrid.com/) than can be used to generate CSS-in-JS objects to be parsed by [glamor](https://github.com/threepointone/glamor) and possibly other libraries.